Tutorials Design Patterns in C#

 Next: Backend for Frontend (BFF) Pattern — Complete Guide

-Practice: Add one small feature using today's pattern — commit with feat(design-patterns): article-45.
+Practice: Apply today's pattern in one module — commit with feat(patterns): article-45.

 FAQ

-API Gateway Pattern helps ShopNest Enterprise Architecture implement Reporting using C# 12 LINQ with EF Core where applicable.
+API Gateway helps ShopNest Enterprise Architecture implement Reporting with maintainable, testable C# structure.

 Q3: Is this asked in Indian IT interviews?